Sp1ke1/Sp1ke1.github.io/_posts/2023-06-25-Building the engine.markdown

 ENDIF ()
 add_compile_definitions( LANIAKEA_BUILD_DLL )
 ```
-Here I use it to define release/debug definition and platform definitions.
-It's actually very usefull.
-For example you can put all debug logging logic under macro #ifdef LANIAKEA_BUILD_DEBUG and if it's not set it will be automatically thrown away in release build so you can save some performance on it.
+Here I use it to define release/debug definitions and platform definitions.
+It's actually very useful.
+For example, you can put all debug logging logic under some macro like #ifdef LANIAKEA_BUILD_DEBUG and if it's not set it will be automatically thrown away in the release build so you can save some performance on it.

-There is some other stuff with work directories, link directories etc, but it's not really interesting and it can all be found in project github.
+There is some other stuff with the work directories, link directories, etc, but it's not really interesting and it all can be found in project github.

 ![ProjectBuild][/resources/ProjectBuild.png]

-After all I think I got nice configuration with 4 when I am quickly can rebuild game/engine and run it in different configuration modes.
-No need to copy-paste any libraries from voids of filesystem.
+After all, I think I got a nice configuration with 4 simple buttons, using which I can quickly rebuild the game/engine and run it in different configuration modes.
+No need to copy-paste any libraries from voids of the filesystem.
 Everything is at hand.

-Next stop will I believe will be core systems.
+The next stop will I believe will be core systems.
 I have a skeleton of it.
 Hope I will share some results during this week.

 Thank you for reading,
 Live long and prosper!

 p.s.
 It was really struggling for me to write this post.
-I can't really determine which reader level of topic understanding I am aiming.
+I can't really determine which reader level of topic understanding I am aiming for.
 I guess time will show :)